NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Enlarged Chassis.md

 **Prerequisites** Medium or Small size
 * * *
 You've empowered your core to support a larger body, granting you size and additional reach.
-You gain the effects of [[Spells/Enlarge|Enlarge]] constantly.
+You gain the effects of [[Enlarge|Enlarge]] constantly.

 **Enhancement** Your core's empowerment has stabilized, allowing for greater support.
 You are no longer [[Conditions/Clumsy|Clumsy]] due to the effects of enlarge.